topofocus/orientdb_time_graph/README.md

 *Prerequisites* :
 * Ruby 2.3 and OrientDB 2.2
 * Install and setup ruby via RVM (rvm.io) OrientDB
-* Run "Bundle install" and "Bundle update"
+* Run "bundle install" and "bundle update"
 * customize config/connect.yml

 **or** start a new project and include the gem in the usual manner.